guzzle/cache-subscriber/README.rst

 .. note::

-    This has not yet been updated for Guzzle 4.x
+    This is a WIP update for Guzzle 4+